ICARION-Project/ICARION/docs/ARCHITECTURE.md

 #### Core Algorithm: Competing Channels

-The handler implements the physically correct competing channels algorithm:
+The handler implements the physically correct competing channels algorithm with numerical optimizations:

 1. **Individual Probability Computation:**
    For each reaction `i` with effective rate constant `k_eff,i`: